 - pains in the abdomen, arms, and legs

-There are several testing options when it comes to diagnosing neurosyphilis
+There are several testing options when it comes to diagnosing neurosyphilis.

 A blood test can detect middle-stage neurosyphilis.
 There are a variety of blood tests that will show whether you currently have syphilis or if you had an infection in the past.

 If your doctor suspects you have late-stage neurosyphilis, they will also order a lumbar puncture, or spinal tap.
 This procedure will provide a sample of the fluid around your brain and spinal cord.
-Your doctor will use this sample to find out the extent of the infection and plan your treatment.
+Your doctor will use this sample to determine the extent of the infection and plan your treatment.

-Your doctor might also order a CT scan.
+Your doctor might order a CT scan.
 This is a series of X-rays that allows your body to be seen in cross sections and from different angles.

 You might also need an MRI scan.
 An MRI is a test in which you lie in a tube containing a strong magnet.
 The machine sends radio waves through your body, allowing your doctor to see detailed images of your organs.